 The - push button also modifies the digit of the computer memory address selected by the N push button.
 If the - push button is pressed, the selected digit is decremented by one.
 The data display will also change as the address changes.
 For example: If the 0 of address 20 is blinking, pressing the - push button once will change the address from 20 to 2F.
 Pressing the - push button several more times will change the address to 2E, 2D, 2C, etc., back to 20 again.
-If the 2 in the address 20 is blinking, pressing the - push button once will change the address from 20 to 10.
-Pressing the - push button several more times will change the address to 00, F0, E0, etc., back to 00.
+If the 2 in the address 20 is blinking, pressing the - push button once will change the address to 10.
+Pressing the - push button several more times will change the address will change the address to 00, F0, E0, etc., back to 00.
 Once the address has reached 00, pressing the - push button will cause the address to start over at F0.

-Format of LCD Display
+Contents Index MCE Web Format of LCD Display